lbogdanskiDev/10xdevs-B2Proof/.docs/endpoints/get-briefs-implementation-plan.md

 - User can see briefs shared with them (`brief_recipients.recipient_id = userId`)
 - No risk of horizontal privilege escalation (user ID from session)

+**Implementation:**
+- Authorization logic in service layer via query filtering
+- No explicit 403 responses (empty result set if no access)

 ## 6. Security Considerations

 ### Authentication & Authorization